-The Georgia Tech Security Card Access System (SCAS) is a campuswide system that enables students, faculty, and staff to use their BuzzCard to access various buildings on campus.
+The Georgia Tech Security Card Access System (SCAS) is a campuswide system that enables students, faculty, and staff to use their BuzzCard to access the building, including the elevators in the building.
 Individual BuzzCards are programmed to allow the holder access only to those buildings they are authorized to enter.
-As such, the SCAS enhances building security by limiting access to only those students, faculty, or staff who need to access a specific building, including residence halls.
+As such, the SCAS enhances building security by limiting access to only those students, faculty, or staff who need to access a specific building.
 More information about the Georgia Tech SCAS is available at BuzzCard.gatech.edu.